-However, if you go this route, make sure that your viewers understand that they should click on those links to see the full disclaimer.
+However, if you go this route, make sure that your viewers understand that they should select the link to see the full disclaimer.

-The best way is to say “Click here for more details” or something along those lines, and then use another hashtag (like #affiliatepromo) at the end of your tweet.
-Make sure it’s easy for them to find and read.
+The best way is to say “Read here for more details” or something along those lines, and then use another hashtag (like #affiliatepromo) at the end of your tweet.
+Make sure it’s simple for them to find and read.

 Affiliate Disclosure on YouTube

-Because it’s one of the most popular search engines on the planet, YouTube is an excellent platform for content producers who earn a commission from affiliate marketing.
+Because it’s one of the most popular search engines on the planet, YouTube is an excellent platform for content producers who receive a commission from affiliate marketing.

 Every day, 30 million users visit YouTube, and over 300 hours worth of material is added every minute.

 With statistics like these, it’s easy to see why you should include YouTube videos in your affiliate marketing plan.

-Now if you are looking to recommend products you’re an affiliate for, you have to include an affiliate disclaimer.
+Now if you are looking to recommend a product or brand, you have to include the required FTC affiliate disclaimer notice.
 Without it, you can get yourself into some unwanted trouble by the Feds.

 This is especially true if you are plan to place your links on YouTube.
 You are required to do it the same way you would for affiliate links on your blog.

-If you include a link in a Youtube video, you must say it out loud while on camera, and if you add links to the description, you must do so in writing as well.
+If you include a link in a Youtube video, you must say it out loud while on camera, and if you add links to the description, you must place your YouTube video disclaimer in writing as well.